wkaisertexas/wkaisertexas.github.io/src/content/blog/track-everything-building-custom-analytics.md

 display: false
 ---

-[Measure What Matters](https://www.amazon.com/Measure-What-Matters-Google-Foundation/dp/0525536221/ref=sr_1_1?keywords=measure+what+matters+by+john+doerr&qid=1692124836&sr=8-1) was 9th grade me's choice at a Berkley half-priced books was stopped on in a family trip.
+[Measure What Matters](https://www.amazon.com/Measure-What-Matters-Google-Foundation/dp/0525536221/ref=sr_1_1?keywords=measure+what+matters+by+john+doerr&qid=1692124836&sr=8-1) was 9th grade me's choice at a Berkeley half-priced books was stopped on in a family trip.
 I have inadvertently selection a seminal piece on metrics by the legend: John Doerr.

 While I like metrics, I hate black-boxes.
 Creating internet content, especially on multiple platforms can be a great black-box indeed.